You finish the work. Someone else controls the money.

 Every payment to a taper, mudder, finishing crew, or incorporated subcontractor is tracked against the $500 CRA threshold.
 When a sub crosses it, Markup flags them.
 At year-end, export a clean CSV for your accountant.

 Drywall work happens on site, not at a desk.
 Markup runs in the browser on any phone.
-Tap to mark a draw paid, capture a site photo, log an expense, or check a lien deadline from the lift.
+Click to mark a draw paid, log an expense, or check a lien deadline from the lift.

 Drywall contractors use more subcontractors than most trades.
 Board hangers, tapers, mudders, finishers, popcorn-removal crews, texture applicators.
 They come in for a phase and move on.
 It is easy to lose track of cumulative payments across a season.

-CRA requires a T5018 for every subcontractor that receives more than $500 in a calendar year for construction or renovation work.
+CRA requires a T5018 for every subcontractor paid $500 or more in a year for construction or renovation work.
 The penalty for failure to file can reach 200% of the tax avoided.
-The filing deadline is February 28 of the following year.
+The deadline is 6 months after your fiscal year end: June 30 of the following year if you file on the calendar year.

 Markup does not decide whether the Quick Method or the regular HST method is better for your business.
 That is a question for your accountant.
 What Markup does is make sure the sub-payment data your accountant needs is accurate and ready when they need it.